 Tiger Stadium was designed by the father and son team of Frank C. Osborn and Kenneth H. Osborn.
 Frank Osborn founded Osborn Engineering in Cleveland in 1892.
 The company pioneered in the use of reinforced concrete and built municipal and industrial facilities throughout the country.
 The firm designed more than 100 sports stadiums, including Fenway Park in Boston and Yankee Stadium in New York.
 Bernard Green of the same firm also designed Michigan Stadium in Ann Arbor.

 The yard was expanded several times, and on Oct.
-21, 1935, its name was changed to Briggs Stadium -- the same year it was expanded to a capacity of 53,000.
+21, 1935, its name was changed from Navin Field to Briggs Stadium -- the same year it was expanded to a capacity of 53,000.

 Briggs Stadium hosted its first night game on June 15, 1948.
 The Tigers were the last American League team to add lights, with only the Chicago Cubs and Wrigley Field holding out longer.
 The Cubbies played their first night game at Wrigley in 1988.